-For regular season play, each team shall play a maximum of 8 games and a minimum 6 games.
+Baseball shall be considered as a varsity team sport (only one age classification); whereas all participating student-athletes shall meet the eligibility requirement as listed in the Eligibility section of the Boys Baseball Playing Regulations as well as the Constitution.
+2. Each school shall be permitted to enter only one team into the league.
+The individual's birth certificate indicates that he has not reached his 19th birthday by January 1 prior to the start of the school year in which the competition is held.
+2. Girls that meet the eligibility requirements shall be permitted to play.
+For regular season play, each team shall play a minimum of four games.
 Effective September 2016 the SDSSAA Boys Baseball championship be contested using an interlocking schedule format with games hosted during the fall sport season.
 Results from the SDSSAA season may be used to seed teams for NOSSA in the spring but participation at the SDSSAA level will not be required in order to enter NOSSA.

-- 1. The Official Rules of Baseball shall be followed with the following exceptions: - a) All games shall be 7 innings.
-No new inning shall begin after 1 hour and 45 minutes of the start of the game. - b) Each team may bat up to a maximum of 15 batters and a minimum of 9 batters are required to be listed in the line-up to begin play. - c) There shall be unlimited substitution. - d) All bats used must conform to the Ontario Baseball Association rule that a bat cannot weigh more than three ounces less that the length of the bat.
+The Official Rules of Baseball shall be followed with the following exceptions: All games shall be 7 innings.
+No new inning shall begin after 1 hour and 45 minutes of the start of the game.
+Each team may bat up to a maximum of 15 batters and a minimum of 9 batters are required to be listed in the line-up to begin play.
+There shall be unlimited substitution.
+All bats used must conform to the Ontario Baseball Association rule that a bat cannot weigh more than three ounces less that the length of the bat.
 (For example, a 33-inch long bat cannot weigh less than 30 ounces.)
 The bat cannot have a diameter at its thickest part of more than 2 and 5/8 inches.
-Only solid wood or composite bats shall be permitted. - e) Players shall be permitted to wear rubber or metal cleats. - Base coaches shall be required to wear a protective batters helmet while on the field. - Catchers must wear a helmet and mask with adequate throat protection at all times.
+Only solid wood or composite bats shall be permitted.
+Players shall be permitted to wear rubber or metal cleats.
+Base coaches shall be required to wear a protective batters helmet while on the field.
+Catchers must wear a helmet and mask with adequate throat protection at all times.
 Note: this includes practice and warm-ups.
 Coaches must wear at least a mask in all practice and warm-up situations.